 This course is required for students admitted to PhD candidacy in archaeology (all tracks).

-PREREQUISITE: Anthropology students should have completed Proseminar in Archaeology unless they already have a Master's degree in anthropology and have been admitted into the PhD program.
+PREREQUISITE: Anthropology students should have completed Proseminar in Archaeology unless they already have a Master's degree in Anthropology and have been admitted into the PhD program or have received explicit permission to take the course.

 COURSE DESCRIPTION: This course focuses on theoretical and epistemological issues, past and present, regarding fundamental archaeological concerns: the nature and explanation of culture similarities and differences, social and cultural reproduction and transformation over time, and the central role of materiality in those processes.
 As an anthropological archaeology, the course is premised on the relationship of archaeology to anthropology and other sociohistorical sciences.
 Throughout the semester we examine the development and application to archaeology of the variety of theoretical approaches in social science and philosophy through the span of the 20th century into the 21st.
 We begin with "first principles": archaeology as an academic discipline, epistemology and explanation, the role of theory in archaeological interpretation, and the key concepts of culture and time.
 We next turn to theoretical approaches that seek to explain culture change.
 These include culture history, neo-evolutionary/ functionalist/ecological/selectionist approaches, neo-marxist and materialist perspectives, and multivariate interaction theories such as world systems theory.
 The final topic is contemporary theories with close ties to anthropology and history engaged with questions of cultural reproduction as well as transformation.
-These include interpretive and neo-historical/contextual approaches, practice/agency, phenomenology, materiality, and other relationist theories of signification and subjectification.
+These include interpretive and neo-historical/contextual approaches, practice/agency, and phenomenology/materiality/relationist theories of experience, ontological flow, and subjectification.

 COURSE DESIGN: The course is designed to further the professional development of archaeology graduate students.
 Students from other fields of anthropology, related disciplines such as classics and history, and anyone interested in social theory are also welcome.
-Every student is expected to have some background in archaeological methods and interpretation in order to understand culture historical, processual, postprocessual, and contemporary archaeologies.
+Every student is expected to have some background in archaeological methods and interpretation in order to understand culture historical, processual, postprocessual, and contemporary social archaeologies.
 This is a challenging course on a fundamental topic.
 Every student who completes this course will understand the role and varieties of social science theories and basic issues of epistemology in archaeology as a guide to research.

 COURSE OBJECTIVES AND STUDENT GOALS: Students will be made aware of the active presence of multiple archaeologies and their intellectual and epistemological relationships to the discipline of anthropology and other social and historical sciences to prepare them for advanced seminars in contemporary theory and their own theoretically informed research.
 Students will become familiar with various theoretical approaches in archaeology and their leading proponents.
 They will learn their historical sciences, their links to anthropology, their relationships to one another within paradigms in sociohistorical sciences, their advantages, and their shortcomings.
 Students should be able to characterize and critique current and future archaeological interpretations in terms of epistemological validity and the ontology of units of analysis.
 They will develop their own theoretical interests and build a bibliography of the theoretical foundations of a topic of their choosing for thesis or dissertation research.
+They will also improve their reading and writing skills by reading and discussing seminal works.
 They will also improve their reading and writing skills by preparing reading summaries each week and taking written exams based on synthetic essay questions.

-E-LEARNING: Go to http://lss.at.ufl.edu.
-Log in with your Gator-link ID.
-Reading materials are posted by week in the Resources folder.
+E-LEARNING (CANVAS): Go to http://lss.at.ufl.edu.
+Log in to Canvas with your Gator-link ID.
+Reading materials and readings guides are posted by week in folders.
 Check the course website regularly for announcements and any additional handouts or other materials.